CNA-Tech/PKS-Ninja/LabGuides/PksPipelineInstall-IN2456/readme.md

 1.5 Click on `install-pks-with-nsx`

 <details><summary>Screenshot 1.5</summary>
-Note: The image below will look slightly different than yours as the pipline was already run on the reference system
+Note: The image below will look slightly different than yours as the pipeline was already run on the reference system
 <img src="Images/2018-11-11-00-22-24.png">
 </details>
 <br/>

 1.6 Verify that the pipeline is not in an *errored* state.

-- You will see Maroon colored boxes if the pipline is errored out.
+- You will see Maroon colored boxes if the pipeline is errored out.
-  - If it is in an errored state perform a `fly-d` and `fly-s` to destory and re-import the pipeline on the cli-vm.
+  - If it is in an errored state perform a `fly-d` and `fly-s` to destroy and re-import the pipeline on the cli-vm.

 <details><summary>Screenshot 1.6</summary>
-Note: The image below will look slightly different than yours as the pipline was already run on the reference system
+Note: The image below will look slightly different than yours as the pipeline was already run on the reference system
 <img src="Images/2018-11-11-00-25-04.png">
 </details>
 <br/>